 Salespeople always want to go after the “low-hanging fruit” and are often impatient when it comes to lead nurturing.
 As sales cycles in the B2B software business are often lengthy, it’s a mistake to overlook this and not spend the time that’s needed in order to create a nurture pipeline.
-Educational outreach and brand awareness is a fundamental part of the process and in order to do this well, you need a certain degree of patience.
-Nurturing prospects should take place across channels both on and offline and is most effective then it includes:
+Educational outreach and brand awareness are fundamental parts of the process and in order to do this well, you need a certain degree of patience.
+Nurturing prospects should take place across channels both on and offline and is most effective when it includes:

-- The participation in online communities, groups or forums
+- Participation in online communities, groups, or forums

 - Personalized email messaging